 What are the types of expenses?

-Step Two: Fixed Expenses
+Step 2: Recognize Fixed Expenses

-Step Three: Fixed Expenses Cost
+Step 3: Calculate Fixed Expenses Amount

 The next step is to calculate and write down the cost of your fixed expenses.
 Remember, fixed expenses are costs that stay the same, so little to no calculation should be needed.
 In the boxes provided under the “Amount” column, write in the monthly cost of your fixed expenses.

-Step Four: Total Fixed Expenses Cost
+Step 4: Total Fixed Expenses Cost

-Step Five: Amount Remaining
+Step 5: Figure Amount Remaining

-Step Six: Variable Expenses
+Step 6: Recognize Variable Expenses

 Now it’s time for variable expenses.
 Using a separate sheet of paper, make a list of your variable expenses and estimate how much you would spend on them monthly.
-Try and keep the list as short as possible by condensing some expenses into a broader topic.
+Try to keep the list as short as possible by condensing some expenses into a broader topic.

-Step Seven: Variable Expenses Cost
+Step 7: Estimate Variable Expenses Cost

 For step seven, estimate the monthly cost of each variable expense and write the prices in the “Cost” column.
 If you have variable expenses that are not labeled on the sheet you can include their price in the “Miscellaneous” cost row.

-Step Eight: Total Variable Expenses Cost
+Step 8: Total Variable Expenses Cost

 The next step is to add together the costs of your Variable Expenses.
-Once you have done that, write your answer in the space provided next to “V.E.
-Total”.
+Once you have done that, write your answer in the space provided next to “Variable Expenses Total”.

-Step Nine: Calculate Total Expenses
+Step 9: Calculate Total Expenses

-Step Ten: Total Savings
+Step 10: Find Total Savings

 Although it is up to you what you do with your total savings, we recommend putting the remaining money into your savings account or an emergency fund.
-You never know what the school year might hold, and it never hurts to have some money saved up in case any unexpected college costs come up.
+You never know what the school year might hold, and it never hurts to have some money saved up in case any unexpected college expenses come up.

 Congratulations!
 You have successfully followed along and completed your personal monthly budget.
 Filling out and following a budget sheet every month will help keep your bank accounts and finances in check.
 It is important to budget your finances, even if you don’t use paper.
 An alternative would be to try a budgeting app to keep you on track.

 Can we guess your zodiac sign based on your budgeting habits?
 Check out our quiz!